-The subsequent years involved expanding the garden and improving the soil so I could grow and preserve even more.
-Our basement is unheated and stays between 40-50˚F all winter so I also experimented with crops that can be stored in baskets, on shelves, or in buckets of damp sand without dehydrating, freezing, or canning.
+The years that followed involved expanding the garden and improving the soil so I could grow and preserve even more.
+Our basement is unheated and stays between 40-50?F all winter so I also experimented with crops that can be stored in baskets, on shelves, or in buckets of damp sand without dehydrating, freezing, or canning.

 9 Crops to Grow for Food Storage

 Choose onion or shallot varieties that are known for their long-term storage capabilities.
 Since different varieties are triggered to bulb by day-length, also be sure to select varieties for your growing area.
-My favorite onions to grow for long-term storage are Copra, Stuttgarter, and Redwing.
+Onions grown from seed seem to last longer in storage.
+Varieties to Consider: Patterson, Stuttgarter, and Redwing.

 Select varieties that grow well in your area.
 Softneck varieties have a reputation for storing well and are suited for growing in mild climates.
 Hardneck varieties are more suited for areas with cold winters.

-Garlic is planted in the fall, harvested the following summer, and cured before storing.
+Storing Tips for Garlic: Garlic is planted in the fall, harvested the following summer, and cured before storing.
 Curing allows the layers to dry out forming a protective cover around the bulb.
 Store cured garlic loosely in baskets or mesh bags in a cool, dark, and dry location.
 Sort through the garlic every now and then and pull out any bulbs that feel soft.
 Different strains and varieties of garlic have different storage lives; ours usually last until April before it begins to sprout.
-Also see: Planting Garlic in the Fall Garden and Harvesting, Curing, and Storing Garlic for more detailed information.

 Rutabagas are a long-season crop that requires at least 90 days to mature.
 Sow seeds three months before your first expected fall frost (look up yours here).
 Depending on the variety, thin seedlings to 6 to 12 inches apart so the roots have room to expand.
 Variety to consider: American Purple Top.